java-backend-architecture/persistence-flat-pagination-sorting-jdbc/README.md

 ## What it shows

-* Multi-field sorting via `SortRequest` with whitelist validation against SQL injection
+* Multi-field sorting via `SortRequest` with domain field names — no SQL aliases in the application layer
+* SQL alias mapping lives in the infrastructure adapter — `FIELD_MAP` translates domain names to SQL
-* Dynamic `ORDER BY` built safely from an allowed fields set
+* Dynamic `ORDER BY` built safely at the infrastructure boundary
 * Offset-based pagination with `LIMIT / OFFSET` and `COUNT(*)`
 * Using `package-private` classes as an encapsulation boundary inside the infrastructure layer